ryanchappell/uw-ds-350-final-project/README.md

 ## Data Files
-This zip contains 4 csv files (two for front page and two for 30 page results).
+This zip contains four csv files (two for the Reddit front page and two for the new page).
 It is 135MB uncompressed (a slice of the original ~26GB data set).
-Unzipped, the folder structure looks like:

 - data.zip